 dress,” Amnesty states.

-was reportedly beaten
+was reportedly beaten during his

 18 days in the Jerusalem interrogation center known as the Russian Compound

 Muhammad was questioned about planning attacks, which he denied.

 to his detention, occupation authorities had raided his home on an almost daily

 basis to question him about his activities.